Edge of Nowhere

-Edge of Nowhere is an action-adventure, virtual reality video game developed by Insomniac Games for Microsoft Windows for the Oculus Rift virtual reality headset.
-The game released on June 6, 2016.
-The game is based on the work of H.P.
+Edge of Nowhere is an action-adventure virtual reality video game developed by Insomniac Games and published by Oculus Studios.
+The player controls adventurer Victor Howard as he ventures into Antarctica in order to find his fiancée's lost expedition while encountering unworldly beasts.
+Edge of Nowhere is based on the work of H.P.
 Lovecraft, At the Mountains of Madness.
+The game released on June 6, 2016, exclusively for the Oculus Rift virtual reality headset on Microsoft Windows.

 Plot

 Victor Howard (based on William Dyer) is searching for his fiancé, Ava Thorne, who is part of a lost expedition in Antarctica.
-His rescue mission takes a sudden turn as he ventures deeper into a dark monstrous world where reality warps and twists around him.
+His plane crashes near the shore, killing his co-pilot and leaving him stranded.
+As he ventures deeper into a dark monstrous world, reality twists and warps around him.
 Desperate to find the one he loves, Victor must encounter disturbing creatures and climb sheer cliff walls as he descends further into madness from the Great Old Ones that hide deep in the mountain range.

 Gameplay

 In Edge of Nowhere, the player controls the protagonist Victor Howard (voiced by Robin Atkin Downes) throughout his journey to find his fiancée, Ava Thorne (voiced by Chantelle Barry) who, along with the rest of her scientific expedition, went missing.

 The game takes place from the third person, with the camera following behind Victor.
 Besides controlling the camera, head tracking is used to move the direction of the flashlight and to aim weapons.
+An Xbox Controller is used as the main method of input for the game, as the title precedes the Oculus Touch controllers.
+Stealth sections are present, the player must avoid Lovecraftian creatures by staying out of their paths or using objects like stones to distract them.
+The game features numerous climbing sequences, either requiring the use of ice axes to scale walls, or climbing on marked ledges to reach the top.